ObscurusGrassator/Base.JS/.github/README.md

-**Framework Base.JS** is a simple base for your project.
+**Framework `Base.JS v0.9.0`** is a simple base for your project.
 It's fast, focused and fully modular.
 It is very simple and intuitive, so it requires almost no study.
 As everybody has a different needs, we do not plan to include a lot of specialized features in the framework itself.
-Custom features can be installed as npm packages or added as a file into one of the libs, services or utils directories.
-Thanks to the included project bootstrap and a script for automatically creating index files, you're free to focus on the business logic and design side of your project (src/).
+Custom features can be installed as npm packages or added as a file into one of the `libs/`, `services/` or `utils/` directories.
+Thanks to the included project bootstrap and a script for automatically creating index files, you're free to focus on the business logic and design side of your project (`src/`).
 With the client components, you can break up your site into a bunch of small recyclable, separate pieces, which communicate using events by default.

 The client side looks like a Node.js application, which allows for any IDE autocomplete functionality.
 All framework functions are fully documented and allow for an optional type definitions.
 Every directory contains an `_example.js` file with working sample code.

-The first run generates/updates a configuration file `jsconfig.json`, which allows you to configure the framework behavior and its services/utils functions.
-The `package.json` file is also updated with required dependencies and the `start` and `indexing` scripts.
+The first run generates/updates a configuration file `jsconfig.json`, which allows you to configure the framework behavior and its `services/utils` functions.
+The `package.json` file is also updated with required dependencies and the `npm run start` and `npm run indexing` scripts.

 **ALERT:** Framework does not and will not support outdated browsers.
+**ALERT:** Framework now does not have reactive template editor.
+Template rendering is started manualy.

 # Download, Installation and First start
 ```
 git clone https://github.com/ObscurusGrassator/Base.JS.git you_project_name